 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lewis has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lewis has few renters and college students.
 But the biggest reason it is quieter in Lewis than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lewis may be for you.

-Lewis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lewis doesn't have a public transportation system that people use for their commute.

 The percentage of people in Lewis who are college-educated is somewhat higher than the average US community of 21.84%: 26.79% of adults in Lewis have at least a bachelor's degree.